Having trouble choosing between the BedJet and ChiliSleep Cube or OOLER bed-cooling systems?

 5. Noise Level

-However, Chilipad also uses a fan in the Cube to draw in air to cool the water.
-And since the Cube is right next to or under your bed, you can hear the fan.
+However, ChiliSleep also uses a fan in the Cube & OOLER systems to draw in air to cool the water.
+And because the Cube is right next to or under your bed, you can hear the fan.

-So, both BedJet and Chilipad produce some noise.
+So, both BedJet and ChiliSleep produce some noise.
 It’s a low hum similar to white noise.

 With the BedJet system, you can adjust the fan speed to reduce noise to barely audible.
 But that reduces cooling performance.

-Chilipad doesn't have fan settings.
-But the lower you set the temperature, the louder the fan gets.
+ChiliSleep doesn't have fan settings.
+But the more extreme you set the temperature, the louder the fan gets.

-If you prefer sleeping in as much silence as possible, we recommend you go with BedJet so you can set the noise level as low as you want.
+If you prefer sleeping in as much silence as possible, we recommend buying the BedJet so you can set the noise level as low as you want.

-Compared to passive cooling systems such as mattress toppers and cooling sheets, BedJet and Chilipad are both quite expensive.
+Compared with passive cooling systems such as mattress toppers and cooling sheets, the BedJet and ChiliSleep are both expensive at several hundred dollars per zone (side of bed).

 But for most people, the improvement in sleep quality is worth it.

-In comparison, however, BedJet is slightly cheaper than Chilipad.
-But when you add the price of the Cloud Sheet, the two systems cost roughly the same.
+That said, the base BedJet model is slightly less expensive than ChiliSleep products.
+But after you add the price of the Cloud Sheet, the two systems cost roughly the same.

 BedJet Pros and Cons